popsim-consortium/stdpopsim/docs/tutorial.rst

-Another option specific to the SLiM engine is ``slim_burn_in``: the amount of time before the first demographic model change that SLiM begins simulating for, in units of N generations, where N is the population size at the first demographic model change.
+Another option specific to the SLiM engine is ``slim_burn_in``: the amount of time before the first demographic model change that SLiM begins simulating for, in units of :math:`N` generations, where :math:`N` is the population size at the first demographic model change.
 By default, this is set to 10, which is fairly safe.
 History before this period is simulated with an ``msprime`` coalescent simulation, called `"recapitation" <https://tskit.dev/pyslim/docs/latest/tutorial.html#recapitation>`__